 White label shares many similarities with private label, but the differences are large enough to make it stand as a saving grace for companies of all sizes.

-With white label, the company already has their brand in place, but does not have their concrete product put together yet.
+With white labels, the company already has their brand in place, but does not have their concrete product put together yet.
 They have ideas, goals, and labeling all set, but the actual ingredients, materials, or formulations have not been created.
 In this case, companies may reach out to a third-party manufacturer or contractor under a white label partnership.
 A white label partner is often a niche industry expert, and is allowed to “take the reins” of the entire production process.
 Possessing superior knowledge of your specific market, the partner uses one of their own quality designs to craft the product, which is labeled under your brand and manufactured in bulk.
 The rest of the sales process is then your responsibility once again.

 Returning to our sandwich example, let’s assume you’ve created a brand to sell some killer peanut butter and jelly sandwiches.
 This time around, however, you don’t know how to go about making a sandwich people will find especially delicious—you don’t have a recipe on hand.
 Rather than utilizing a factory that produces every type of general sandwich on the market, you contact a world-renowned peanut butter and jelly factory who understands the PB&J industry like no other.
 The factory agrees to produce one of their own high-grade recipes of peanut butter and jelly sandwiches in mass quantities before sending them to you under your own branding.
 You’re then free to sell the sandwiches as you please with your name on all the packaging.